sandeep-tukaram/java/optimizations/optimizing-java-docker-image.md

 0.156 Error: Invalid compression level 9
 ```

-* **The Silent Container**: Our container ran but didn't say anything!
-Adding that `System.out.flush()` fixed it.
-Sometimes containers need a little nudge to be chatty.
-Try without flush() on your system.
-It may work.

 * **No-Fallback Fiasco**: Another attempt was adding `--no-fallback` to prevent jlink from including extra modules "just in case."
 Threw unknown option.
 Not everything found on internet works.
 In fact check on locak, the command indeed has no such options.

 ```